csralvall/online_game_toxicity/README.md

 However, someone may argue that the proportion of toxic messages is great.
-That impresion can be misleading because the proportion is related to the fact that the clusters were filtered and selected watching the score of toxicity of each one and that number can have great variations when using larger datasets or different numbers of clusters.
+That impresion can be misleading because the proportion is related to the fact that the clusters were filtered and selected focusing in the score of toxicity of each one and that number can have great variations when using larger datasets or different numbers of clusters.

-Finally, the characteristics mentioned above imply that it couldn't be found any topic or type of toxicity that gather all the messages in a cluster or at least, a great number of them.
+Finally, the characteristics mentioned above imply that it couldn't be found any topic or type of toxicity that collected all the messages in a cluster or at least, a great number of them.

 </details>